The DVSA announced that on 23rd December 2017, the old Part 3 Pre-Set Test (PST) format would be replaced by the new ADI Part 3 test.

 The test candidate would receive a grade of between 1 and 6 for each element, 1 being the lowest and 6 the highest.

 One of the biggest changes to the examination is that there will no longer be any role-playing involved.

 Instead of having to ‘teach’ a senior examiner, the trainee driving instructor will now deliver a real driving lesson to a person of their choice.
 This could be anyone from a beginner to a fully qualified driver.
-However, it mustn’t be someone who has taken the ADI part two test.
+However, it mustn’t be someone who has taken the ADI Part 2 test.

 The test candidate will work with the learner to plan a lesson that meets a real life learning need.
 The lesson will be one hour-long.
 It can be adjusted to meet learning opportunities as required.

 Throughout the test, the potential driving instructor needs to be aware of the pupil’s actions and their surroundings to ensure a safe learning environment is maintained.
 Any critical mistakes made by the pupil must be addressed in a timely manner.

 Assessment will become competency-based.
 The three core competencies that will be examined are:

 - Teaching and learning strategies